paul-ollis/vim-vpe/docs/api/api.vpe.syntax.rst

         .. py:method:: arg_str() -> str

-            Format pattern as an argument to a ayntax command.
+            Format pattern as an argument to a syntax command.

 .. rubric:: Region

-.. py:class:: Region(syn: 'Syntax',syn_cmd: Callable,name: str,**options)
+.. py:class:: Region(syn: 'Syntax', syn_cmd: Callable, name: str, **options)

     A context manager for adding a region  to a group.